RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "That's a really interesting point.
 You're right, it felt very romantic."

 **Person A:**  "Wait, that's not quite right.  <hint> Actually, Romeo and Juliet's star signs aren't mentioned in the play.
 That was probably a detail from a movie adaptation or something.
 But anyway, back to Mark.
-Did you ever see him again?"
+Did you ever see him again?"</hint>

 ===[829]===
 ## Conversation Generation (Topic:  Effective Communication Skills)